Botox for Hyperhidrosis

 Hyperhidrosis is simply excessive sweating.
 People with hyperhidrosis will sweat excessively even when they are not hot or exercising.
 This can cause discomfort and self-consciousness due to sweat that can show through clothing.
 In particular, those with hyperhidrosis may see excessive sweating localized to certain areas such as the underarms, hands, or feet.

-How Can Botox, Dysport, or Xeomin Treat Hyperhidrosis?
+How Can Botox or Dysport Treat Hyperhidrosis?

-Just as Botox, Dysport, and Xeomin can be used to block nerve reception in the muscles, resulting in reduced dynamic wrinkles, they can also be used to block nerve signals in the sweat glands.
+Just as Botox, Dysport can be used to block nerve reception in the muscles, resulting in reduced dynamic wrinkles, they can also be used to block nerve signals in the sweat glands.
 By injecting neuromodulators into areas like the underarms, hands, or feet, nerve signals that trigger sweating can be blocked.
 This means that embarrassing wetness of the hands, feet and underarms can be drastically reduced for up to 8 months.
 At the same time, the body can still sweat in other areas, meaning that the ability to naturally cool is not affected.

 After Neurotoxin Injections for Hyperhidrosis

 Neurotoxin injections for hyperhidrosis do not require any downtime.
 Immediately following the injections, you may be asked to avoid strenuous exercise for about 24 hours, but you can otherwise go about your routine as normal.
 You may experience some redness, swelling, or bruising at the injection site which should resolve itself quickly.
 Typically, patients will notice their results starting at about two days after they receive their injections, with more complete relief from hyperhidrosis at about two weeks or less.